 All climatic diagrams of this page are taken from the collected data from 91 measuring stations in India.

 Weather stations at an altitude above 2310m have not been included.

 All data correspond to the average monthly values of the last 20 years.

 Climate zone: The northern parts of India are in the subtropics, the southern regions in the tropics.

 With a yearly average of 30 °C the climate in India ist warm, but has only a few really tropical and sticky months.
 It is warm to hot all year round and invites to bathe at average water temperatures of 28 degrees.
 Dued to the lesser rain the best time for traveling is from October to April.
 The most rain days occur from from June to September.

 › Duration of daylight and sunshine in India

-In the years 1990 to 2019 there were only these 4 weather stations in the whole country, which reported continuous temperature values (New Delhi Safdarjung, Mumbai Colaba, Hyderabad, Machilipatnam).
+In the years 1990 to 2020 there were only these 4 weather stations in the whole country, which reported continuous temperature values (Machilipatnam, Mumbai Colaba, New Delhi Safdarjung, Hyderabad).
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
-The hottest month in this entire period was Mai 1998 with 33.3 °C. Januar 1995 was the coldest month with an average temperature of 20.5 °C.
+The hottest month in this entire period was 1998 with 33.3 °C. 1995 was the coldest month with an average temperature of 20.5 °C.

 The average annual temperature was about 26.9 °C in the years after 1990 and about 27.5 °C in the last years before 2020.
 It has therefore increased only slightly by about 0.6 °C over the past 31 years.
 This trend only applies to the selected 4 weather stations in India.
 A considerably more comprehensive evaluation of the global warming has been provided separately.

 More detailed information on global warming with a view by continent can also be found on our topic page on climate change.
 Data basis: German Weather Service, individual values averaged and supplemented by own elements.